Posted on behalf of Stephens, Anderson & Cummings on Nov 09, 2017 in Personal Injury

 Negligence is central to all Texas personal injury claims.If a victim can prove another person, company or entity is negligent, he or she may be entitled to compensation for the damages related to the accident.

-Our seasoned Fort Worth personal injury attorneys know exactly what is necessary to prove negligence and obtain compensation.
+Our personal injury lawyers know exactly what is necessary to prove negligence and obtain compensation.
 If you or someone you love has been harmed in any way due to another’s negligence, do not hesitate to contact us for a free, no obligation consultation.
 We will pursue every legal option available to help you obtain the compensation you need.

 Elements of Negligence

 There are four distinct elements to the legal theory of negligence that must be proven for a claim to be successful:

 The first element your attorney must prove is that the party responsible for your injury had a duty to act with reasonable care to prevent causing you harm.

 For example, a motorist must drive in a manner that a responsible person would in order to prevent collisions and subsequent injuries.